gbowne1/ProgrammerNotes/configure-eslint.md

 There are plugins for ESLint.
 An ESLint plugin is an npm module that can contain a set of ESLint rules, configurations, processors, and environments.
 These plugins often include custom rules and can be used to enforce a style guide and support JavaScript extensions, libraries, and frameworks such as TypeScript, React, and Angular

-Each plugin is an npm module with a name in the format of eslint-plugin-<plugin-name>, such as eslint-plugin-react.
+Each plugin is an npm module with a name in the format of eslint-plugin-<plugin-name>, such as eslint-plugin-react and there are a number of others.
 Plugins can also provide additional environments, custom processors, and configurations

 You should be able to easily find a list of awesome ESLint plugins, configs, etc. on GitHub

+If you are using ESLint, especially with Prettier installed, I would suggeste that you should install these packages:

+eslint-plugin-prettier
+eslint-plugin-react
+eslint-plugin-jest
+eslint-plugin-jsdoc
+eslint-plugin-mocha
+eslint-plugin-cypress
+eslint-plugin-babel
+eslint-webpack-plugin
+eslint-plugin-filenames
+eslint-plugin-markdown
+eslint-plugin-jsonc
+eslint-plugin-jsx-a11y
+eslint-plugin-safe-jsx

+As for config.. install these packages:

+eslint-config-prettier (The config plugin for Prettier) eslint-config-airbnb-base eslint-config-airbnb eslint-config-standard (for standard JavaScript) eslint-config-react-app (the Create React App config) eslint-config-google eslint-config-standard-react eslint-config-standard-jsx eslint-config-react

+If you are doing React development, I would suggest installing both the plugin and config for React.
+You can look up each one of these on npmjs.com and find out what they do.